What is an A/A Test? Why Should You Care? Learn More

 “However, all uplifts were NOT statistically significant,” says Michal.
 He adds, “Particularly in the ‘free’ segment, the 7% difference in sales per user (combining the differences in the conversion rate and AOV) might look trustworthy enough to a lot of people.
-And that would be misleading.
+But that is misleading.
 Given these results from the A/A test, we have decided to implement internal A/B testing guidelines/lift thresholds.
 For example, if the difference in the conversion rate or AOV is lower than 5%, be very suspicious that the potential lift is not driven by the difference in the design but by chance.”

-Problems with A/A Testing
+Problems with A/A testing

 In a nutshell, the two main problems inherent in A/A testing are:

-- Requirement of a large sample size
+- The requirement of a large sample size

-Element of Randomness
+Element of randomness

 As pointed out earlier in the post, checking the accuracy of a testing tool is the main reason for running an A/A test.
-However, what if you find out a difference between conversions of control and an identical variation?
+However, what if you find a difference between conversions of control and an identical variation?
 Do you always point it out as a bug in the A/B testing tool?

 The problem (for lack of a better word) with A/A testing is that there is always an element of randomness involved.
 In some cases, the experiment acquires statistical significance purely by chance, which means that the change in the conversion rate between A and its identical version is probabilistic and does not denote absolute certainty.

 Tomaz Mazur explains randomness with a real-world example.
 “Suppose you set up two absolutely identical stores in the same vicinity.
 It is likely, purely by chance or randomness, that there is a difference in results reported by the two.
 And it doesn’t always mean that the A/B testing platform is inefficient.”